porterjamesj/resume/resume.md

 - *Datastores*: familiar with usage and basic operation of PostgreSQL and Elasticsearch, some familiarity with MongoDB and Neo4J
-- *Tools*: Git, Github, Travis CI, Openstack, automated configuration management (Saltstack), Consul, familiar with basic setup and configuration of standard Linux server components (webservers, process supervisors, logrotate, etc.), as well as typical packaging and deployment tools for Python (and to a lesser degree Ruby, Javascript)
+- *Tools*: Git, Github, Travis CI, Openstack, automated configuration management (Saltstack), Consul, familiar with basic setup and configuration of typical Linux server components (webservers, process supervisors, logrotate, etc.), as well as typical packaging and deployment tools for Python (and to a lesser degree Ruby, Javascript)